New program offers farmers and organic farming advocates the opportunity to assist transitioning farmers in collaboration with Rodale Institute.

-“The Rodale Institute Certified Advisor program is a perfect opportunity for existing or retired farmers to get involved with helping advance organic agriculture on the ground,” said Sam Malriat, Director of Rodale Institute’s Organic Consulting Service.
+“The Rodale Institute Certified Advisor program is a perfect opportunity for existing or retired farmers, organic farming advocates, or those seeking to work with transitioning farmers to get involved with helping advance organic agriculture on the ground,” said Sam Malriat, Director of Rodale Institute’s Organic Consulting Service.
 “Not only does this program allow Rodale Institute to expand our services to more farmers across the country, but it also helps foster trust by building on the knowledge that many farmers may already have of Rodale Institute as an institution.”

-The first pilot cohort of Rodale Institute Certified Advisors will begin the process in late 2021.
-To become certified, participants must submit an application to Rodale Institute that includes their experience and expertise.
-Prospective Advisors must then complete a training course through Rodale Institute’s Virtual Campus and complete an exam.
+The first pilot cohort of Rodale Institute Certified Advisors began the process in late 2021.
+To be eligible, participants must submit an application to Rodale Institute that includes their experience and expertise.
+Prospective Advisors must then complete associated and an exam.

-Once approved, Certified Advisors will be matched with Rodale Institute Organic Consulting Service clients based on geographical region and needs.
+Once approved, Certified Advisors will be matched with Rodale Institute Organic Consulting Service clients based on geographical region and need.

 “We’ve been so excited about the response that we’ve received to our Consulting Service, and we’re excited to expand access to transitioning resources through the RICA program,” said Emily Gantz, Rodale Institute Organic Consulting Service Program Manager.
 “As our client base grew, we realized that we were missing regional knowledge and a diversity of backgrounds that really allows us to build one-on-one support for farmers.
 By empowering Certified Advisors to bring the research of Rodale Institute to their communities, we are widening the impact of this work.”

-Rodale Institute Certified Advisors will be qualified to advise farmers on topics such as certification assistance, crop rotation planning, recordkeeping, market discovery, soil analysis, and much more.
+Rodale Institute Certified Advisors will become qualified to advise farmers on topics such as certification assistance, crop rotation planning, recordkeeping, market discovery, soil analysis, and much more.